kyongeuncha/stats220/README.md

 # Hi there!
 I'm Kelly.

+My legal name is ***Kyongeun***, and my preferred name is ***Kelly***!

+You can call me whatever you like :)

+## The purpose of this repository

+I am currently taking STATS 220 at the University of Auckland.

+The purpose of this repo is to store and display assignments and relevant content for this course.
 I will be displaying my understanding of the content in STATS 220 here.

 *This course is being completed during semester one of 2024*

-## The purpose of this repository

-I am currently taking STATS 220 at the University of Auckland.

-The purpose of this repo is to host and store projects for this course.

-### This is a list of why I think this course will be so much fun.
+## This is a list of why I think this course will be so much fun.
 - **Memes**: I love how all the lab tasks and lectures are filled with memes!!
 - **Interactive Lectures**: The lectures have been so much fun to attend because of the interactive component to them!
 They are so much more engaging this way.
 - **Our Lecturer**: Anna is simply the best lecturer!!

-### This is an ordered list of the projects I will be completing:
+## This is an ordered list of the projects I will be completing:
 1. Project 1
 2. Project 2
 3. Project 3